organicmaps/organicmaps.github.io/content/contribute/android/_index.md

 - Collaborate with product, design, engineering and support to create an intuitive and user-friendly experience.
 - Stay aligned with the latest Android guidelines to maintain app compliance.
 - Continuously enhance the app’s stability and performance.
-- Collaborate with a global open-source community to drive development.
+- Partner with a global open-source community to drive development.

 ### Conditions